montekaka/recurrent-take-home/README.md

 ## Task 1: Write some code and a README

-Your first task is to write a command0line program that reads the data in the csv and is able to execute these two queries.
+Your first task is to write a command line program that reads the data in the csv and is able to execute these two queries.

  1. `charged_above`: This query should return the number of vehicles that